codykingham/SatoshiCorpus/README.md

 # The Satoshi Corpus

-Documenting Satoshi Nakamoto and fellow cypherpunks
+A corpus of Satoshi Nakamoto texts for linguistic analysis.